New Puppy Home Visits

 Avoid common pitfalls that can lead to your puppy developing undesirable / unsafe behaviours

-Identify opportunities for providing your puppy with physical, psychological and social enrichment to meet their needs and ensure good welfare
+Identify opportunities for providing your puppy with physical, psychological, emotional and social enrichment to meet their needs and ensure well-being

 Understand how to protect your puppy’s body with appropriate exercise and management of their daily physical activities